daggn3/A-Rainy-Day/README.md

 - Creating the relationship between the two tables was somewhat confusing but once I understood, creating updates was quite straightforward.

+- I did not get to do much testing beyond basic unit tests.